Average Monthly Search Volume

 Estimated Impressions

-- We calculate the Frequency that we see your relevant competitors on your relevant search terms.
+- We calculate the frequency that we see your relevant competitors on your relevant search terms.

-- Using Frequency (for each competitor and each search term) and Search Volume for each search term, we calculate the number of impressions of a competitor on a search term for the given period.
+- Using frequency (for each competitor and each search term) and search volume for each search term, we calculate the number of impressions of a competitor on a search term for the given period.

 - If you then sum the impressions of all search terms we've seen a competitor on, you will get the total number of impressions of the competitor for the given period.
 This is Estimated Impressions.